OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `part_of o in_taxon SubPropertyOf in_taxon`
 - `(in_taxon some 'Hominidae') DisjointWith (in_taxon some (not 'Hominidae'))`

+#### Modeling present_in_taxon

+The above example didn't incorporate any present_in_taxon (SOME-IN) assertions.
+These work much the same as ALL-IN in_taxon assertions.
+However, instead of stating that all instances of a given class are in a taxon (`C SubClassOf (in_taxon some X)`), we either state that there exists an individual of that class in that taxon, or that there is some subclass of that class whose instances are in that taxon:

+1. `<generated individual IRI> Type (C and (in_taxon some X))` — violations involving this assertion will make the ontology logically inconsistent.

+   or
+2. `<generated class IRI> SubClassOf (C and (in_taxon some X))` — violations involving this assertion will make the ontology logically incoherent, i.e., a named class is unsatisfiable (here, `<generated class IRI>`).

+Incoherency is easier to debug than inconsistency, so option 2 is the default expansion for `present_in_taxon`.

 **In summary, the following constructs are all needed for QC using taxon restrictions:**
 - Relation Ontology
   - `in_taxon` property chains for relations which should propagate `in_taxon` inferences